-In connection with their respective audit, each of UHY McGovern Hurley LLP and PricewaterhouseCoopers LLP has confirmed that they are independent with respect to the Corporation/250 Ontario within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.
+In connection with their audit, UHY McGovern Hurley LLP has confirmed that they are independent with respect to the Corporation within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.

 ADDITIONAL INFORMATION

 Additional information relating to the Corporation may be found under the Corporation's profile on SEDAR at www.sedar.com.